Evaluation and Improvement of Fault Detection for Large Language Models: Evaluation

 \subsection{Research Question}

-To check whether MuCS can help fault detection or not, we first analyze the effectiveness of existing fault detection methods using MuCS.
+To investigate whether our proposed framework MuCS can help fault detection for LLMs, we first analyze the effectiveness of existing fault detection with MuCS as a plug-in.
 Then, we explore the reason why MuCS enhances fault detection by analyzing its influences on the prediction confidence of LLMs.
+Our exploration plans to answer the following research questions.

 \begin{itemize}[leftmargin=*]